 - Students in professional/managerial job six months after graduation: 100%*

 - Students in work/study six months after graduation:100%*

 You might think that the name of this course covers all the potential career options, but the skills you'll gain through this degree will make you just as suited to a role in critical care as to operating department practice.

-Within six months of graduating 100%* of our students are in work or further study, with the majority taking on roles within operating theatres, although a growing number are moving into other areas of critical care, such as anaesthesia, helicopter emergency medical services and trauma teams.
+Within six months of graduating 100%* of our students are working in professional or managerial jobs, with the majority taking on roles within operating theatres, although a growing number are moving into other areas of critical care, such as anaesthesia, helicopter emergency medical services and trauma teams.

 An ODP qualification is therefore incredibly versatile and can lead you into a wide range of careers and healthcare environments, including:

 - First assistant to the surgeon

 - Surgical assistant